-Travelling can be expensive but there are things that you can do reduce your expenses or increase how much you can save and make your trip more affordable.
+Travelling can be expensive but there are many things that you can do reduce your expenses or increase how much you can save and make your trip more affordable.
 A trip on a bargain can be just as enjoyable as a full priced or expensive one.
 Keep reading below for some tips on how to get maximum savings on your trip:

 Book Smart to get Maximum Savings